 Examination of archaeological discoveries and stories describing Viking women clearly indicates gender equality was widespread during the Viking Age.

-Although ancient Scandinavia was dominated by men, it evident that Viking women were, but Viking women were strong and independent and had substantially more rights than women in other ancient societies.
+Although men dominated ancient Scandinavia, it is evident that Viking women were strong, independent, and had substantially more rights than women in other ancient societies.

 Written by Ellen Lloyd – AncientPages.com